OpenSSL Troubleshooting: Resolving the unable to get local issuer certificate

 2

-If you encounter an error when executing the following command:
+If you encounter the error when using the openssl s_client

 openssl s_client -quiet -connect gmail.com:443